herohde/transcribe/README.md

 # Transcribe

 Transcribe is a tool for transcribing audio files using Google Speech API.
-It is intended for bulk processing of large (> 1 min) audio files and automates GCS upload (and removal).
-It supports wav 44.1kHz files only.
+It is intended for bulk processing of large (> 1 min) audio files -- such as from dictation recorders -- and automates GCS upload (and removal).
+It supports 44.1kHz .wav files only.

 ## How to use